andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ## Housekeeping, Cache Files, Cleanup
+call markdown_preview#scroll('down')
 ### Shada
   * `ShadaClear` does: "!rm" . ' ~/.local/share/nvim/shada/main.shada'
+    but I think I have to do this when vim is off

   * Marks save format:
           Global mark with timestamp 2018-12-21T18:29:55: